Roman number d. How do Roman numerals work?

 • Century or millennium number: XIX century, II millennium BC. e.

-• The serial number of the monarch: Charles V, Catherine II.
+• Serial number of the monarch: Charles V, Catherine II.

-• Volume number in a multi-volume book (sometimes numbers of book parts, sections or chapters).
+• The volume number in a multi-volume book (sometimes the numbers of parts of the book, sections or chapters).

-• In some editions - page numbers with the preface to the book, so as not to correct references inside the main text when changing the preface.
+• In some publications - the numbers of sheets with the preface to the book, so as not to correct the links within the main text when the preface is changed.

 • Other important events or list items, for example: V postulate of Euclid, World War II, XX Congress of the CPSU, Games of the XXII Olympiad, etc.